 Bangladesh: This country has one farm registered with the CITES Secretariat in 2007.
 The stock are from animals bred in captivity in Malaysia.
 The first reported export was of 430 skins exported to Japan in 2014 with a further 400 exported in 2015.
-No report has been received from Bangladesh for 2016 but Japan reported importing 600 skins.
+The 2016 annual report from Bangladesh for 2016 showed no further exports of skins but Japan reported importing 600 skins.
 Japan reported importing no skins in 2015 so the difference, 200 skins, has been used in Table 5.
+No report has been received from Bangladesh for 2017 and no countries have reported importing skins from there.